dev-chenxing/mwse-modding-tutorial/docs/5_metadata.md

 version = "1.0"
 ```

 The second type of information is the dependencies of your mod.
 Besides checking if you have other mods installed, the dependency manager can check if assets like Meshes and Textures are missing.
 It can also check if your the bsa archives are registered, and if MWSE should be updated.
-More you can read in the [doc here](https://mwse.github.io/MWSE/guides/metadata/#dependencies-section).
+You can read more about this in the [doc here](https://mwse.github.io/MWSE/guides/metadata/#dependencies-section).

 Our mod depends on OAAB_Data, Ashfall, Crafting Framework, and Skills Module.
 So the `[dependencies]` section should look like this: